-The Auto Defrost merchandiser is designed to be self-defrosting.
-The heat generated by the defrost heater element will melt the ice build-up on the evaporator coil and the resulting water will drain through a tube out of the back wall of the machine.
+Auto-Defrost models are equipped to be self-defrosting and enter defrost mode once every four hours automatically.
+During the defrost cycle, the power to the refrigeration system will be automatically re-directed to the defrost circuit.
+This will shut down power to the condensing unit and evaporator fan motors and also send power to a heat element that is attached to the surface of the evaporator coil.
+The heat generated by the element will melt the ice build-up on the evaporator coil and the resulting melt water will drain through a tube out of the back wall of the merchandiser.